David-Lindeque/vscode-cglang/README.md

 Visual Studio Code integration of cglang.
 Gherkin for C++.

-See [cglang](https://github.com/David-Lindeque/cglang) for the **cglang** tool and documentation.
+See [cglang](https://github.com/David-Lindeque/cglang) for the **cglang** tool, the **Gherkin** specification and documentation.

 ## Syntax Colourization
 The extension provides a colourization grammar.
-It compatible with the standard themes.
+It is compatible with the standard themes.

 ## Snippets
 The extension provides snippets for the most used bits of code.
 The following snippet triggers are available.
 Give them a try.